The 7 best AI documentation assistants I tested in 2026

 While the best AI documentation assistant can automate a significant portion of tedious tasks like drafting, summarizing, and updating, human oversight remains essential.
 AI excels at generating content and answering queries based on existing data, but a human touch is still needed to ensure accuracy, tone, and strategic content planning.

-Ensuring accuracy involves defining the AI's knowledge sources, providing clear instructions for content generation, and utilizing features like "simulation mode" to test its responses.
-Regular review and refinement by human experts are also vital to maintain high-quality and contextually relevant documentation.
+Ensuring accuracy involves defining the AI's knowledge sources, providing clear instructions for content generation, and utilizing features like "simulation mode" to test its responses before going live.
+Regular review and refinement by human experts are also vital to maintain high-quality, contextually relevant documentation — see how to get value from an AI knowledge base for more.

 Article by